 Add the adhesive to the back of the middle metal number.

 Continue adding the numbers with the adhesive.
-Be sure to line up the top and bottom of the numbers to make sure from a distance; it looks straight.
+Be sure to line up the top and bottom of the numbers to make sure from a distance; that it looks straight.
 If your stone is taller, you can angle the numbers or place them vertically.

 Here's the finished boulder address plaque.
 What do you think?
 We love it.
 It's great for our brightly lit front.
 Would you try this in front of your home?
 Please leave a comment below on what you think of this project.
 If you have other ideas on landscaping with boulders, please share them in the comment section.
 I would love to hear from you.